bdevans/DPE/README.md

 TODO
 ----

-* [Remove sensitive data](https://help.github.com/articles/removing-sensitive-data-from-a-repository/) from the repository before publishing e.g. `biobank_mix_WTCC_ref.csv`.
+- [ ] [Remove sensitive data](https://help.github.com/articles/removing-sensitive-data-from-a-repository/) from the repository before publishing e.g. `biobank_mix_WTCC_ref.csv`.
+- [ ] Why is the population_median close to but not equal to the Ref1_median?

-* [x] Summary table of pros and cons for each method
+- [x] Summary table of pros and cons for each method
-* [ ] Apply excess and kde to mixture plots for mean and CI
+- [ ] Apply excess and kde to mixture plots for mean and CI
-* [x] Include equation for clinical characteristics from Thomas et al. Lancet Diabetes and Endocrinology
+- [x] Include equation for clinical characteristics from Thomas et al. Lancet Diabetes and Endocrinology

 Continuous characteristics (eg, BMI) were derived by use of the mean value of the low susceptibility group (type 2 diabetes) and the mean of the high susceptibility group (combined type 1 and type 2 diabetes) to calculate a mean for the group with type 1 diabetes.
 For example, for BMI: